 Marie-Pierre Dillenseger identified Time and Space as powerful, cost-effective, yet neglected, key factors to performance early on while deepening her understanding of Jungian synchronicity, ancestor syndrome (A. A. Schutzenberger) and childhood trauma (Alice Miller).
-But it is a medical diagnosis of “only three months to live” in 1996 that led her to full-time study, evaluation and practice of all aspects of Chinese personal and business assessments techniques.
+But it is a medical diagnosis of “only three months to live” in 1995 that led her to full-time study, evaluation and practice of all aspects of Chinese personal and business assessments techniques.
 She created PowerSPACES in Paris in 1999.
+She established her practice in the USA in 2008.

-She has been an appointed member of the Half Crown/Marsh Neighborhood Conservation District Commission in Cambridge, MA since October 2013, a Correspondant to Leroy Merlin work group on Habitat, Environment and Health since 2008.
+She is the Chair of the Half Crown/Marsh Neighborhood Conservation District Commission in Cambridge, MA (commissioner since October 2013), a Correspondant to Leroy Merlin work group on Habitat, Environment and Health (since 2008).
 She co-authored “Les Nouvelles Alexandries” in 1994, a book on National Libraries worldwide.

 Prior to founding her private practice in Paris in 1999, she had 19 years experience in sales and large scale project management in information technology and multimedia training.
 She worked for the public and private sectors, in France and in the U.S.A.
 (Beaubourg Public Library, City of Paris Library Network, Computer Library Systems, Linguistic Systems, MicroMentor).